 After college, he was employed with BSA Architects (aka Bull Stockwell & Allen) in San Francisco, becoming an associate within three years.
 He was instrumental in helping design and deliver many of their key projects, both in public and private developments (several of which are snow country designs).
 The ability to adapt to different climatic conditions, design and detail site responsive architecture is a key specialty he is known for.
 In 2005, after the succesful Diablo Valley College New Bookstore project, Gerard Lee struck out on his own and founded, Gerard Lee Architects.

 He continues to pursue both private and public projects with the goal to create better sustainable buildings for our communities and the future.
 His firm occasionally contributes technical know how to non profit organizations in tropical countries to help spread sustainability within developing tropical countries.
 Recent projects include providing information on sustainable architecture in tropical countries to UEM (Malaysia) as part of their research, technical discussions of Cob construction techniques and sustainable design for a library to be located in the Mae La refugee camp in Thailand and other organizations.
-He is active within the American Insitute of Architects East Bay chapter and is the co-chair of the Young Architects Forum.
-This is part of on going efforts to give back to the community.
-This includes a stint teaching at Diablo Valley College, ongoing support of the CalPoly San Francisco Urban Internship program, providing feedback and support to both high school and college students interested in the field of architecture.
+He is active within the American Insitute of Architects East Bay chapter, served two years as the chair of the Young Architects Forum, a year as Director on the 2009 Board of Directors of the AIA EB, Vice President in 2010, President in 2011 and will be the elected AIACC represntative for the AIA East Bay for 2012.
+This is part of on going efforts to give back to the community, including a five year stint teaching design and construction detailing at Diablo Valley College, ongoing support of the CalPoly San Francisco Urban Internship program, and providing mentoring advice to both high school and college students interested in the field of architecture.

 Back to Firm Profile